How to get 2023 colour trends from the catwalk to your kitchen

 From there, those colours make their way through the fashion food chain to home décor at Bouclair and paint swatches at Dulux.

-“We have a team of ten across North America who work on looking at colour trends in automotive, fashion and popular culture,” Sharon Grech, Benjamin Moore’s colour and design spokesperson and member of the Color Marketing Group, once noted.
+“We have a team of ten across North America who work on looking at colour trends in automotive, fashion and popular culture,” Sharon Grech, Benjamin Moore’s colour and design spokesperson and member of the Colour Marketing Group, once noted.
 “Then we talk about what we are seeing in Texas versus, say, Montreal.
 We go to international trade shows like Maison and Objet in Paris or the interior design show in Toronto.”

 Test before committing